Worth It? 15 Cruise Drink Package Questions & Answers to Know

 Yes.
 You can't simply decide you are going to go wild one day and buy the package for that single day.
 Nor can you pick and choose the days you want to buy it.

-Also, keep in mind that the drink package is sold on the first day or two of the cruise.
+Also, keep in mind that the drink package is only sold on the first day or two of the cruise.
 You can't decide halfway through the trip that you want it.
 You'll need to buy it early.

 Does Everyone in the Cabin Have to Purchase the Beverage Package?